cabal-club/cabal-client/README.md

 #### `getUsers()`
 Returns an JSON object of all of the users in this cabal.
 Each key is the public key of its corresponding user.

-#### `details.on('update', cb)
+#### `details.on('update', cb)`
-The event emitted when anything has changed with this cabal details.
-You will want to rerender when it has been emitted.
+The event emitted when anything has changed with this instance of `CabalDetails`.
+You will typically want to rerender when it has been emitted.

 #### `_destroy ()`
 Destroy all of the listeners associated with this details instance